camargomau/estadistica-i/README.md

-# LaTeX assignments for Estadística I
+# Assignments for Estadística I